spudnik99/Coursera___Getting_and_Cleaning_Data---Course_Project/codebook.md

 * fBodyBodyGyroJerkMagStd
 * fBodyBodyGyroJerkMagMeanFreq

-##Activity Labels
+##The Activity Labels

-*WALKING (value 1): Subject was walking during the test *WALKING_UPSTAIRS (value 2): Subject was walking up a staircase during the test *WALKING_DOWNSTAIRS (value 3): Subject was walking down a staircase during the test *SITTING (value 4): Subject was sitting during the test *STANDING (value 5): Subject was standing during the test *LAYING (value 6): Subject was laying down during the test
+* WALKING (value 1): Subject was walking during the test
+* WALKING_UPSTAIRS (value 2): Subject was walking up a staircase during the test
+* WALKING_DOWNSTAIRS (value 3): Subject was walking down a staircase during the test
+* SITTING (value 4): Subject was sitting during the test
+* STANDING (value 5): Subject was standing during the test
+* LAYING (value 6): Subject was laying down during the test